ben/writings/web-and-php-git-is-simple/simple.md

-## Things are Better Now
+## Reset is Easier Now

 Now that we know a few things, some of Git's seemingly-strange commands start to make sense.
-Take committing, with the weird staging area.
-Here's what's actually happening:

-1. The working tree gets modified as you change your code.
-1. You use `git add` to build up a proposal for the next commit.
-  You can even do this with only some of the changes from a file, leaving others in the work tree but not in the index.
-1. You use `git commit`, which:
-  * Stores new trees and blobs to the ODB, re-using ones that haven't changed.
-  * Creates a new commit which points to the new tree, and includes your comments.
-  * Moves HEAD (and the ref it points to) to the new commit.

-And now you can start back at step 1.

-Another example is `git reset`, one of the most hated and feared commands in all of Git.
+One example is `git reset`, one of the most hated and feared commands in all of Git.
 Reset generally performs three steps:

 1. Move HEAD (and the branch it points to) to point to a different commit